 While this sounds like a nice experience, it also represses the body’s ability to naturally fight pain and it depresses respiration.
-During an overdose, the drug slows breathing and the flow of oxygen throughout the body so much that a user will suffocate even in oxygen rich environments.
+During an overdose, the drug slows breathing and the flow of oxygen throughout the body so much that a user will suffocate even in oxygen-rich environments.
 Without access to Naloxone, the lack of oxygen causes death.
 The victim loses consciousness and never wakes up.
 Overdoses commonly happen when users relapse after recovery and forget to account for their loss of tolerance and when users knowingly or accidentally try new formulations of the drug.
 Too much of an opioid will cause death for anyone.

-Factors Contributing to the Detroit Epidemic
+Factors Contributing to the Detroit Heroin Epidemic

 In Detroit, Michigan, accessibility, cost-efficiency, and prevalence all fuel a rising drug epidemic.
 Many users do not start using heroin on a whim.
 Instead, they receive a valid prescription from a physician or a friend offers some extra Hydrocodone lying around.
 The feel-good experience seems harmless enough.
 When the prescription supply runs out, users who crave the high will do anything to achieve the feeling of euphoria again.
 They turn to heroin, and drug dealers are more than happy to oblige.
 Over time, heroin ravages the body to the point that users feel the need to take more not to get high, but to stave off the symptoms of withdrawal.

 Quitting opioids is hard, especially in areas known for accessibility.
 For many in Detroit, heroin is only a phone call or short walk away.
 Users can access the drugs as easily as they can order a pizza or an Uber driver.
 Heroin today is inexpensive and purer than ever.
 In many cases, a user can purchase heroin more easily than a pack of cigarettes.
-It’s a cost-effective vice until it takes over someone’s live.
+It’s a cost-effective vice until it takes over someone’s life.